darshikaf/diabetes-predictor/docs/NOTES.md

 ### API Framework

-* FastAPI was chosen mainly because of self documenting capability of the framework.
+* `FastAPI` was chosen mainly because of its high performance compared to `Flask` and self documenting capability of the framework.
 In addition I've used dependency injection to allow customisations to response payload.

 * Submodules were used for each endpoint type to enable scaling the system for new features such as mointoring, explainability etc.